siribirkeland/siribirkeland.github.io/_pages/about.md

 ![Blomsterdalen](/images/Blomsterdalen.JPG) <br />

 ## Lab news
 - Februrary 25: New paper!
 "Moisture-responsive root-branching pathways identified in diverse maize breeding germplasm" is now published in Science!
 This is the result of a fun collaboration with the Dinneny lab at Stanford University.
-Congrats to José Dinneny and lead author Johannes Scharwies!
+A big congrats to José Dinneny and lead author Johannes Scharwies!
+[Link](https://www.science.org/doi/10.1126/science.ads5999)
 - February 25: Visit from Assistant Professor Barnabas Daru from Stanford University. @Barnabas: Thank you so much for giving a very interesting workshop on "The Hidden Potential of Herbarium Specimens for Biogeography and Ecology" for us at the Natural History Museum in Oslo!
-- February 25: We have two visitors this spring: PhD student Tereza Koberová from the Kolář group in Prague, Czechia and postdoc Lucia Moreyra from the Susanna group in Institut Botànic de Barcelona, Spain - Welcome!
+- February 25: We have two visitors to the group this spring: PhD student Tereza Koberová from the Kolář group in Prague, Czechia and postdoc Lucia Moreyra from the Susanna group at Institut Botànic de Barcelona, Spain - Welcome!
 - August 24: Siri gave a presentation about the evolution of cacti to the Norwegian Botanical Association.
 - July 24: New publication in collaboration with the Yant lab "Impact of whole-genome duplications on structural variant evolution in Cochlearia" out in Nature Communications [Link](https://www.nature.com/articles/s41467-024-49679-y) Tremendous effort by Tuomas Hämälä!
 - July 24: PhD student Lise Huseby had her first conference presentation at the XX International Botanical Congress this summer - Congratulations Lise!